psychogun/psychogun.github.io/docs/opnsense/WireGuard-PIA.md

 Click Save.

 #### Endpoints
 Create a new Endpoint by hitting the + icon.
-Here you will copy the information from the `[peer]` section (`sudo wg`).
+Here you will copy the information from the `[peer]` section from `sudo wg`.

-Name: fr111.nordvpn.com
+* Name: fr111.nordvpn.com
-Public Key: insert public key from `sudo wg` (`21dz9Y6HFRzaXKLpFpcZHjcI5AJQopJW/JZShKjTKkZ=`) Shared Secret:
+* Public Key: insert public key from `sudo wg` (`21dz9Y6HFRzaXKLpFpcZHjcI5AJQopJW/JZShKjTKkZ=`)
+* Shared Secret:
-Allowed IPs: 0.0.0.0/0
+* Allowed IPs: 0.0.0.0/0
-Endpoint Address: 11.112.192.11
+* Endpoint Address: 11.112.192.11
-Endpoint Port: 51820
+* Endpoint Port: 51820
-Keepalive: 25
+* Keepalive: 25

 Click Save.